 Lie Here with Me, Lawson’s self-produced debut, features 10 homespun songs that delve into the juxtaposition of falling in love and losing love, and the cyclical process of trying to find yourself while searching for someone else.
 Lawson weaves acoustic guitars with warm reverb-laden electric guitars and piano, creating melodic tapestries tinged with melancholy and nostalgia.
 Jeff Pierce and Dave Lockett, whom Lawson collaborated with on The Vir’s EP, recorded bass and drums respectively for Lie Here with Me.
 Maryland-based singer-songwriter Zhaklina Poulos provides harmonies on “Charlottesville,” “Family and Friends and Love of Life,” and “What Are You Waiting For?”

 Lawson’s live performances are a mix of honest, deeply personal songs offset with wry anecdotes from his own relationships and travels.
-He has performed some of Southeastern Virginia’s largest festivals including O’Connoroo, The Downtown Hampton Block Party, and The Virginia Beach Craft Beer Festival.
-Lawson has received radio play on WROX-FM and Out of the Box on WHRO, and has opened for touring acts Nico Franc, Victoria Canal, and Sons of Bill.
+He has performed some of Southeastern Virginia’s largest festivals including O’Connoroo, The Downtown Hampton Block Party, The Virginia Beach Craft Beer Festival, and the Norfolk Folk Festival.
+Lawson has received radio play on WROX-FM and Out of the Box on WHRO, and has performed with notable artists including Sons of Bill, Nico Franc, Victoria Canal, and Logan Vath.